arohim/homepage-react-native/README.md

 # homepage-react-native
-This project is POC to comparing between Native &amp; React Native
+This project is a POC project for comparing between Native &amp; React Native

 ## Screenshots
 <div style="display:flex;" >